-The Issuer will offer the Notes to or through the Initial Purchasers under the terms and conditions set forth in the note purchase agreement, dated as of September 16, 2024 (as amended, supplemented or replaced from time to time, the "Note Purchase Agreement"), among the Issuer, Fannie Mae, BofA Securities, Inc. ("BofA Securities") and Cantor Fitzgerald & Co. ("Cantor Fitzgerald"), under which BofA Securities is acting for itself and as representative of Morgan Stanley & Co.
-LLC ("Morgan Stanley"), Nomura Securities International, Inc. ("Nomura"), StoneX Financial Inc. ("StoneX") and Wells Fargo Securities, LLC ("Wells Fargo Securities"), each in its capacity as initial purchaser, and Academy Securities, Inc. and CastleOak Securities, L.P. in their capacities as selling group members, and Cantor Fitzgerald is acting for itself.
-BofA Securities, Cantor Fitzgerald, Morgan Stanley, Nomura, StoneX and Wells Fargo Securities are collectively referred to as the "Initial Purchasers."
+The Issuer will offer the Notes to or through the Initial Purchasers under the terms and conditions set forth in the note purchase agreement, dated as of January 23, 2025 (as amended, supplemented or replaced from time to time, the "Note Purchase Agreement"), among the Issuer, Wells Fargo Securities, LLC ("Wells Fargo Securities") and BofA Securities, Inc. ("BofA Securities"), under which Wells Fargo Securities is acting for itself and as representative of Cantor Fitzgerald & Co. ("Cantor Fitzgerald"), Morgan Stanley & Co.
+LLC ("Morgan Stanley"), Nomura Securities International, Inc. ("Nomura") and StoneX Financial Inc. ("StoneX"), each in its capacity as initial purchaser, and Drexel Hamilton, LLC and Samuel A. Ramirez & Company, Inc. (Ramirez & Co., Inc.) in their capacities as selling group members, and BofA Securities is acting for itself.
+Wells Fargo Securities, BofA Securities, Cantor Fitzgerald, Morgan Stanley, Nomura and StoneX are collectively referred to as the "Initial Purchasers."